g2nb/docs/docs/local-installation.md

 ## Updating g2nb

 g2nb is updated regularly with new releases.
-To update your version of GenePattern Notebook, run the following in the
+To update your version of g2nb, run the following in the
 terminal:

 ```bash